frc8840/8840-utils-docs/docs/source/getting started.rst

    :alt: WPILib Create
    :align: center

 Once done, you should have a new tab open on VSCode that looks like a form, with a title of "Welcome to WPILib New Project Creator."
+Fill it out as follows.

-First, click on the "Select project type" button.
-This will open a dropdown menu.
+"Select a project type" button: This will open a dropdown menu.
 Select "Template," then "java," then "Timed Robot."

-Select a new project folder - we recommend creating a new folder, then creating the project in it since the extension is always a little buggy.
+"Base Folder": Click "Select a new project folder" and select the wpilib/2024 folder that you found vscode in.

-Create a new name for the project, we recommend setting it to the same name as the new folder.
+"Project Name" Create a new name for the project folder, like "test-project", it will be created in the base folder.

-If you created a new folder, deselect the "Create a new folder?" option.

 Type in your team number.
 For example, our team number is 8840, so we would type in 8840.
 If you are not part of Bay Robotics, your number will be different.